 In retrospect, the toy wasn't really all that fun.
 There wasn't much interactivity to it, and it ended up being little more than an annoying little machine that made noise and spoke nonsense.

 Not to mention scaring the daylights out of unsuspecting folks who walked past one of these in the dead of night.

 2. Tickle Me Elmo

-At least Elmo wasn't as demanding as Furby, and he would just hang out when he wasn't in use.
-He’s still plenty annoying, with his insufferable (but catchy) songs.
-I have fond memories of my Tickle Me Elmo, specifically when I became annoyed by it, leading to me hitting it with a baseball bat into the family pool.
-Good times.
+At least Tickle Me Elmo wasn't as demanding as Furby.
+He would just hang out when he wasn't in use.
+And as annoying as he was, I have fond memories of my own Tickle Me Elmo—like that one time I was so annoyed that I smacked it with a baseball bat into our family pool.
+Good times!

 3. Bop It

-No matter which version you had as a kid (and how fun the game might be), can you imagine your poor parents sitting there listening to “bop it, twist it, bop it, pull it, bop it, pull it, twist it” all day long (you probably became annoyed just waiting for me to stop writing those commands over and over).
+But no matter which version you had as a kid (and how fun the game might've been), can you imagine how much patience your poor parents must've had to sit there and listen to "Bop it, twist it, bop it, pull it, bop it, pull it, twist it!" all day long?

 4. Hungry Hungry Hippos

-When you really narrow down what Hungry Hungry Hippos actually is, you can't help but wonder how we ever had fun playing it.
-There's no skill, thought, or nuance to playing a game.
-Half of who wins or loses is based on where the balls happen to roll and not how fast you slam the hippo’s level anyway.
-Our poor, poor parents.
+And when you think about what Hungry Hungry Hippos actually is, you can't help but wonder how we ever had fun playing it.
+There's no skill, thought, or nuance to playing the game...